awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-creating-bucket-access-keys.md

 # Creating access keys for a bucket in Amazon Lightsail<a name="amazon-lightsail-creating-bucket-access-keys"></a>

- *Last updated: July 14, 2021*
+ *Last updated: August 17, 2021*

 Use access keys to create a set of credentials that grant full access to a bucket and its objects\.
 You can configure access keys on your software or plugin so that it can have full read and write access to a bucket using the AWS APIs, and AWS SDKs\.
 You can also configure access keys on the AWS CLI\.

 Access keys consist of an access key ID and a secret access key as a set\.
 The secret access key is visible only when you create it\.
 If your secret access key isn't copied, is lost, or becomes compromised, you should delete your access key and create a new one\.
 You can have a maximum of two access keys per bucket\.
 Even though you can have two, having one access key for your bucket is useful when you need to rotate the key\.
 To rotate an access key, create a new one, configure it on your software and test it, and then delete the earlier key\.
 After you delete an access key, it's gone forever and can't be restored\.
 It can only be replaced with a new access key\.

 For more information about permission options, see [Understanding bucket permissions in Amazon Lightsail](amazon-lightsail-understanding-bucket-permissions.md)\.
+For more information about security best practices, see [Security Best Practices for Amazon Lightsail object storage](amazon-lightsail-bucket-security-best-practices.md)\.
 For more information about buckets, see [Object storage in Amazon Lightsail](buckets-in-amazon-lightsail.md)\.

 ## Create access keys for a bucket<a name="create-bucket-access-keys"></a>